Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Introduction

 \section{Introduction}

-The e-commerce market continues to show robust growth and leading analysts project that today's \$3.3 trillion market could grow further to \$5.4 trillion annually by 2026 (\cite{WinNT}).
-Much of e-commerce relies on home delivery of small packages or parcels and other boxed freight.
-Key freight carriers like UPS and FedEx continually seek to redesign and operate profitable logistic networks that meet e-commerce customer service expectations.
-Beyond physical network design including the location and sizing of various freight processing terminals, these companies face challenging service network design problems.
-A critical service network design challenge for package carriers are the so-called \textit{load planning} problems (for background, see \cite{bakir2021motor}).
-Here, load planning refers to decisions related to the number of trailers or container loads, perhaps of different types, to plan for dispatch over time between pairs of terminals.
-Such planned loads are the transportation capacity of the network. {\em Flow planning} decisions represent another key challenge, where the flow plan specifies how to allocate parcel volumes to planned loads to feasibly and cost-effectively serve network demand.
-As each package moves from its origin to destination, it is transported by a sequence of planned loads where it is unloaded and sorted at a transfer (hub) terminal between each loaded dispatch.
-Together, the flow and load plan decisions define a service network that moves package volume from origins to destinations in order to meet customer service expectations.
-The research described in this paper is conducted directly with a leading global parcel carrier that operates a massive network moving large volumes of packages each day.
-Figure \ref{fig: intro-olpmod} illustrates the load planning operations at an example terminal.
-It highlights the planner-in-the-loop environment in which load planning takes place; an important consideration underlying this research.
+Much of e-commerce relies on the home delivery of small parcels and other boxed freight.
+Leading analysts project that today's \$3.3 trillion e-commerce market could grow further to \$5.4 trillion annually by 2026 (\cite{WinNT}).
+This has led key freight carriers like UPS and FedEx to continuously seek to redesign and operate profitable logistic networks that meet e-commerce customer expectations.
+As a result, these companies need to solve a number of strategic, tactical, and operational optimization problems.
+For instance, at the strategic level, the {\em physical network design} must determine optimal locations and sizes of various freight processing terminals (also known as sorting facilities).
+At the tactical level, the \textit{load planning} must determine the number of trailers and their types (also known as {\em loads}) to dispatch over time between pairs of terminals.
+The resulting load plan defines the transportation capacity of the network.
+In addition, at the tactical level, the {\em flow planning} must determine how to allocate package volumes to loads or trailers to serve the network demand effectively.
+When moving from its origin to its destination, each package is transported by a sequence of trailers, and it gets unloaded, sorted, and loaded at each terminal while moving between these trailers.
+These sequences of trailers define the {\em primary (flow) path} for each package.
+Together, the flow and load plans define a service network that moves packages from origins to destinations to meet customer service expectations.

-Packages at a terminal with the same destination and service class are referred to as a \textit{commodity}.
-A \textit{flow plan} defines flow rules for each commodity in the service network; these flow rules specify how a commodity is routed through the network over time.
-Since parcel carriers operate massive terminal networks with large numbers of transfer locations, a flow plan may include \textit{alternate flow rules} that specify loading paths for commodities in addition to the default path specified by the \textit{primary flow rules}.
-Both the primary (default) and alternate paths specify how a commodity moves through the network, and these planned paths are \textit{service feasible}, i.e., they ensure that commodities arrive on time given their service guarantees.